liavt/MACE/README.md

 Documentation is located [here.](https://liavt.github.io/MACE/html/index.html)

 To generate documentation on your own, download Doxygen.
-Then, run Doxygen with `Doxyfile` located in the root folder.
+Then, run Doxygen with `Doxyfile` located in the docs/ folder.

-A new folder called *Docs* should have been created.
+A new folder called *out* should have been created.
 Subfolders contain the different documentation types, like html or xml.

 ## Important Notes
 * MACE will never delete any pointer you give it and you are never expected to delete a pointer it gives you.